ontolex/frequency-attestation-corpus-information/index.md

 ```
 </aside>

 `frac:locus` denotes a specific location within a text, e.g., a character offset or a URI pointing to a specific location in a text.
-In contrast, `frac:observedIn` can refer to a corpus of other collections of texts. `frac:locus` normally refers to a location identified by RFC5147 character offsets, NIF URIs, Open Annotation or Text Fragments references, whereas `frac:observedIn` refers to `dct:Text`s or `dct:Collection`s.
+In contrast, `frac:observedIn` can refer to a corpus of other collections of texts. `frac:locus` normally refers to a location identified by RFC5147 character offsets, NIF URIs, Web Annotation or Text Fragments references, whereas `frac:observedIn` refers to `dct:Text`s or `dct:Collection`s.

 </section>